 When Stash launched in 2015, they offered just Stash Invest which only allowed users to contribute to taxable investment accounts.
 In my opinion that did a major disservice to their target population – new investors.
 That’s because I generally encourage new investors to maximize contributions to tax-advantaged accounts (e.g., IRA, 401(k), HSA) rather than taxable accounts.

 In 2017, Stash addressed that issue by introducing “Stash Retire” accounts.
 Stash Retire allows users to open a Roth or Traditional IRA with as little as $15.
-One small catch – you must have a Stash Invest account before you can open an account with Stash Retire.
+One small catch – you have to have a Stash Invest account before you can open an account with Stash Retire.

 Stash Invest.
 You’ll incur a flat monthly service fee of $1 if your account balance is less than $5,000.
 Once your balance reaches $5,000, you’ll pay an annual fee of 0.25%.
 That’s $12.50 a year if your portfolio totals $5,000.

-Fees are drawn from your “Stash Cash” (investment portfolio) and only drawn from your linked bank account if your Stash Cash drops below $1.
+Fees are drawn from your “Stash Cash” (investment portfolio) and will only be drawn from your linked bank account if your Stash Cash drops below $1.

-A dollar or two a month might not sound like much, but it’s actually quite high compared to fees charged by similar investment services like M1 Finance, WealthSimple, or Acorns.
-In fact, Stash’s fees are extremely high in light of the additional features (e.g., robo-advisor services, automatic rebalancing, and tax-loss harvesting) that other companies offer at no extra charge.
+A dollar or two a month might not sound like much, but it’s actually quite high compared to fees charged by similar investment services like M1 Finance, Wealthsimple, or Acorns.
+In fact, Stash’s fees are extremely high in light of the additional features that other companies offer at no extra cost (e.g., robo-advisor services, automatic rebalancing, and tax-loss harvesting).

 How to Get Started with Stash